kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

     --access-key=<ACCESS_KEY>
     --secret-access-key=<SECRET_ACCESS_KEY>

-To know more about how to create repository refer `kopia documentation
+To learn more about how to create repository and gain further insight into the Kopia repository refer to `kopia documentation <https://kopia.io/docs/reference/command-line/>`_
-<https://kopia.io/docs/reference/command-line/>`_ to understand more about kopia repository.

 Creating Secrets
 ----------------

-Please see :ref:`architecture` to know the secrets that needs to be created for repository server
+To learn about the secrets that need to be created for the repository server, Please refer to :ref:`architecture` section

 - ``Creating TLS secret``